 - April 2013: “Challenges for the New Family“

 - September 2013: “Adoption finalization is only the beginning“

-In September 2013, we finalized their adoption.
-This means, in the eyes of the law, they became as much ours as if I’d given birth to them.
+In September 2013, we finalized the adoption.
+This meant, in the eyes of the law, the kids became as much ours as if I’d given birth to them.
 Although finalization is the end of the foster-adoption process, it’s only the beginning of our journey as their parents.